How To Look At A House

-The expected lifespan of a modified bitumen roof, often called a “modified bit” roof, is 10 to 16 years in Florida.
+The expected lifespan of a modified bitumen roof, often called a “modified bit” roof, is 10 to 17 years in Florida, with an average of 15 years.
 The material is used for roofs with a low slope or nearly flat.
 It is a roll roofing that is applied with liquid mastic and has a surface finish of small rock granules similar to a 3-tab shingle roof.
 As the material approaches the end of its lifespan, there is granule loss and cracking of the surface as shown in the photo above.

 •• Color of roof - A dark roof absorbs more heat, which shortens the lifespan.

 •• Orientation of roof surface - A roof slope facing south will get more sunlight, and have a shorter life.

 •• Attic ventilation - An unventilated or poorly ventilated attic reduces roof lifespan.

 •• Quality of roof material - “Economy” roof materials have a shorter life.

 •• Installation - Sloppy or improper installation shortens roof life.
 Manufacturers typically blame the roofing contractor for a roof that has a short life, and they are sometimes correct.

 •• Accumulation of leaf debris on roof - Because this type of roof is often nearly flat, rain does not fully wash away pine needles and leaves, and they tend to build up over time if not removed regularly.
 Their decomposition creates acidic areas that speed up the aging of the roof.
 In the photo below, the roof surface is buried under decomposing leaves.

 ••Trees near roof - Tree branches rubbing on a roof or the acidity from the accumulation of leaf debris on a roof shortens its life.